-This sweet little window bench is probably one of my favorite projects we’ve completed in our house so far.
+This little window bench is probably one of our favorite projects we’ve completed in our house so far.
 I think back to when it was just useless, empty space and I can’t believe we waited this long to utilize it.
 It truly was the perfect spot to add a window bench and it adds such character and charm (not to mention extra storage space) to our dining room.
 It’s the best spot in the house to curl up with a good book and watch the world go by.
-And just like our gorgeous farmhouse-inspired dining table, it wouldn’t have been possible without my handy hubby taking the lead to design and build another perfect piece for our home.
-So I’ll let him fill you in on all of the details again…
+And we’ll show you how to build a window bench with storage in your own bay window below.

 Alicia has always dreamed of having a window bench in our home where she and Zoe can curl up and read stories.
 Somewhere out of the way, where Zoe’s imagination can run wild as the natural light bounces off the pages of her favorite books.
 How could I not oblige and turn our bay window into a cozy nook for the two of them?

 I don’t spend much time with my nose in a book, but it’s not because I don’t like a well-written story.
 I just can’t seem to stay awake long enough to get through a full chapter.
-Maybe it’s because I’ve only tried reading before bed.
+Maybe it’s because I only have time to read before bed.
 But let’s face it, we have a house, a toddler, and three pets to take care of so that’s usually the only time we have to read.

 On the other hand, Alicia loves reading.
 She can go through a book each week (whereas I would take about six months).
 Zoe loves to read books and has a few favorites, such as Where the Wild Things Are and I Love You Stinky Face.